jarrodtaylor/SyrinxPreview/src/posts/20150319-carving-out-a-competitive-advantage-with-mobile-payments.md

-title: Carving out a competitive advantage with mobile payments

-+++
+---
+title: Competitive Advantage With Mobile Payments
+description: Is your business taking advantage of the benefits available by using mobile payments?
+If not, there's no better time than the present.

-# Carving out a competitive advantage with mobile payments
+archive_title: Carving out a competitive advantage with mobile payments
+---

+# Competitive Advantage With Mobile Payments

 Is your business taking advantage of mobile payments?
 If not, there's no better time than the present.
 Smartphones have become thoroughly embedded in the day-to-day lives of their owners.
 Consider this: On average, owners first check their smartphones at 7:31 AM, and they spend an average of 3 hours 16 minutes using their phones every day.